Make use of your audience's selective perception and biases to alter their perspective.

 The sentence sounds more easy-going and relaxed, and less pushy to the audience.

 This is doing the opposite of what we're told, even when it may be beneficial to us.
-For example:

 You probably won't believe this, but Energylight broadband could be ten times faster than your current broadband user.